Agent-Based Simulation: Quantifying the Link from Job Quality to Business Performance

 Yet, business leaders lack the tools that would enable them to understand how the behaviors, attitudes, and interactions within their own organizations contribute to these desired worker and business performance outcomes, or to calculate the impact of improving working conditions so they can identify the strategies most likely to be successful.

-Using a selection of research-based job quality models and frameworks, the simulation will embed key performance indicators (KPIs) and job characteristics in an ABS, which should yield two dramatic benefits.
-First, rather than relying on correlations from past data to estimate the likely impact of various initiatives, the simulation will clarify and quantify the causal relationships that connect job characteristics and corporate outcomes.
-Second, because the simulation captures causal relationships and simulates the day-to-day activities unfolding over time, it can be used as a predictive tool for quantifying the impact of various what-if scenarios for each organization that uses it.
+Using a selection of research-based job quality models and frameworks, the simulation encompasses key performance indicators (KPIs) and job characteristics, which yields two dramatic benefits.
+First, rather than relying on correlations from past data to estimate the likely impact of various initiatives, the simulation clarifies and quantifies the causal relationships that connect job characteristics and corporate outcomes.
+Second, because the simulation captures causal relationships and simulates the day-to-day activities unfolding over time, it functions as a predictive tool for quantifying the impact of various what-if scenarios for each organization that uses it.

 Deliverables

-A web-based demo version of the simulation with a simplified user interface will be shared with the public, allowing users to explore some key scenarios.
-The web application will support the near-term goals of education and research on the use of agent-based simulation, while demonstrating the ability to quantify the impact of changing job characteristics under a set of representative scenarios.
-In the long term, the simulation will serve multiple purposes: (1) it will serve as an explanatory tool to demonstrate in a visually compelling, intuitive fashion, the causal relationships between job characteristics and overall organizational performance; (2) it will provide a quantitative assessment of the impact of job conditions and the KPIs specific to each company; (3) it will allow each organization to estimate the beneficial impact of improving specific working conditions and to identify the strategies most likely to be successful.
+The application supports the near-term goals of education and research on the use of agent-based simulation, while demonstrating the ability to quantify the impact of changing job characteristics under a set of representative scenarios.
+In the long term, the simulation serves multiple purposes: (1) it serves as an explanatory tool to demonstrate in a visually compelling, intuitive fashion, the causal relationships between job characteristics and overall organizational performance; (2) it provides a quantitative assessment of the impact of job conditions and the KPIs specific to each company; (3) it allows each organization to estimate the beneficial impact of improving specific working conditions and to identify the strategies most likely to be successful.

 Paolo Gaudiano is president of Aleria Research Corporation (ARC), chief scientist of Aleria (a human-centered technology company that measures inclusion in the workplace), adjunct associate professor at the NYU Stern School of Business, and chairman of the annual Diversity & Inclusion Research Conference.